Historical and Useful Facts About Using Scented Essential Oils and Aromatherapy

 The belief in the effectiveness of aromatic herbs appeared to be ingrained in the lives of the 14th, 15th and 16th Century Europeans, so much so that during the Plague, writings describe the use of aromatherapy to combat the deadly disease.
 Historical accounts describe massive fires built in the towns and villages in strategic areas such as the common entrance to the village or the middle of the village square and essential oils - or their plant derivatives such as juniper or cypress - were thrown into the fires.
 "Smoking" the patient was one of the earliest forms of administering some of the aromatic recipes and these bonfires represented "smoking" a large number of patients at once.
 It was believed the vapors would destroy the bad air that contributed to the Plague and that the inhalation of the fragrances from the essential oils would cure the body.

 It was also during the 15th and 16th Century that one herb in particular became popular both as a fragrance and as a healing source - patchouli.
 Patchouli oil was not extracted from a plant native to Europe, but rather was introduced during trade with India.
 The nobility became aware of the oil because of their penchant for silks.
 The silks were packed in patchouli leaves to protect the fabric and the scent clung to the fabric.
 Its earthy, exotic scent caused the Europeans to believe it must also have healing properties.
 In truth, it was used in Ayruvedic practice for its healing property.
 Patchouli essential oil rose to popularity as a fragrance in incense and as a body fragrance again during the sixties and early seventies.

 Although essential oils had been used therapeutically for centuries, it was Rene-Maurice Gattefosse who first used the term aromatherapy in the early 1900s when he recognized the healing properties of the essential oils.
 The term spread when he published his book, Aromatherapie in 1928.
-Others soon followed with research substantiating Rene-Maurice's and the centuries old beliefs that there were healing properties to be found in using aromatherapy therapeutically.
+Others soon followed with research substantiating Rene-Maurice's and the centuries old beliefs purporting the healing properties of essento be found in using aromatherapy therapeutically.